Evans-Gash/Gash-Movies/README.md

 ## Features

 - **Responsive Design**: The website is designed to be accessible and user-friendly on both desktop and mobile devices.
-- **Navigation Menu**: Users can easily navigate through different categories of movies and series using the intuitive navigation menu.
-- **Featured Content Section**: The homepage highlights new releases and popular titles to grab users' attention.
-- **Interactive Movie List**: Detailed movie listings include images, titles, descriptions, and watch buttons for seamless user experience.
+- **Interactive Movie List**: Detailed movie listings include images, titles, descriptions, and watch buttons for enhanced user experience.
 - **Trailer Feature**: Users can now watch trailers for movies directly on the website, enhancing their browsing experience.
 - **Dark Mode Toggle**: A dark mode option is provided for users who prefer a darker interface.
 - **Sidebar Menu**: Quick access to main sections is facilitated through a sidebar menu, improving navigation efficiency.